manishkumarsingh2302/JavaScript/js.md

 //conditionl
   (1) DIFF BW PARAMETER OR ARGUMNET ?

+block of code,set of instrction , thats function
   //function declartion
   //function defination
   //function calling
 //function ke liye argunment as a input work karta hai
-//pre difine or user difine is type of function
+//pre difine or user difine is type of function /behavior of tag =atribut
+event or fuction using atribute inner

    Q)write a program to add two number using function   5
+   \\querySelector use to target partyculer element  using without index
+//array is a collection of multiple  type of data in java script